canvas-gamification/canvas-gamification-junit-tests/src/oop/object_interactions/hard/q3/QuestionText.md

     - After initializing both objects, print the `toString` value of each object, starting with the first object
     - Next, using the `canReceiveBloodFrom` method, check if the first object can receive blood from the second and print either "They are compatible" or "They are incompatible"
-    - Make sure that each of the four `toString` results are printed on their own line
+    - Make sure that each of the messages are printed on their own line